 Wausau’s Artrageous Weekend is an art extravaganza offering admission-free fun for all ages at four Wausau locations the weekend after Labor Day.
 Art in the Park at Marathon Park; Festival of Arts and the Center for the Visual Arts, both in downtown Wausau; and Birds in Art opening festivities at the Leigh Yawkey Woodson Art Museum comprise Wausau’s Artrageous Weekend.
 See the 2018 press release for details.
-(See a draft of the 2018 brochure.)
+(See the 2018 brochure.)

 - Art in the Park, organized by the Wisconsin Valley Art Association, brings together more than 120 exhibitors in the East Gate Hall and Exhibition Building in Marathon Park on Stewart Avenue near 17th Avenue on Wausau’s west side.
 Affordable art and hand-crafted items available for purchase include pottery, wearable art, paintings, photography, and more.
 A children’s art and craft area offers free activities.
 Food and beverages are available for purchase from local non-profit groups and businesses; ATM available.
 Free admission.
 Saturday, 9am–5pm; Sunday, 9am–4pm.

 - Festival of Arts, on Third Street and the 400 Block in downtown Wausau, offers for purchase work by over 120 juried artists representing a variety of mediums.
 The festive browse-and-buy strolling is enhanced by live music on two stages, children’s art activities, adult art classes, entertainment on the Family Stage, a Young Collector Market, a scholarship silent auction to benefit area art students, and food stands operated by local non-profit organizations.
 Free admission.
 Saturday, 10am–5pm; Sunday, 10am–4pm.